 INTRAMURAL COMPETITION; INTERSCHOLASTIC COMPETITION

-The Northfield Board of Education considers all competitive activitiesacademic, artistic and athletican integral part of the total educational program.
+The Northfield Board of Education considers all competitive extracurricular activities‑‑academic, artistic and athletic‑‑an integral part of the total educational program.
 Competitive activities shall be under the same administration and control as the rest of the school program and closely articulated with it.

-Competitive activities can provide students with valuable experiences and opportunities.
-In this district, the emphasis in any competitionintramural or interscholasticshall be on providing such experiences and opportunities rather than on producing winning teams or providing entertainment.
+Competitive activities and artistic expression can provide students with valuable experiences and opportunities.
+In this district, the emphasis in any competition or artistic expression shall be on providing inclusion in such experiences and opportunities rather than on producing winning teams or providing entertainment.
 Practice for or performance in any competitive event shall not interfere with the regular educational program.

 Public recognition shall be given to participants in academic or artistic competitions in the same measure as to athletic competitors.
 The district’s affirmative action resolution and plan for equity in school and classroom practices shall apply to determining eligibility for competition, approval of each competitive activity in which students officially represent the district, and district expenditure to provide facilities and coaches.

-No student may participate in a schoolsponsored physical activity outside the regular physical education curriculum without a signed consent form from a parent/guardian naming the activity and acknowledging that the activity may be hazardous.
+No student may participate in a school‑sponsored physical or artistic activity outside the general education curriculum without a signed consent form from a parent/guardian naming the activity and acknowledging that the activity may be hazardous.

 Academic standards for eligibility shall be those established by policy 6145 Extracurricular Activities.